 - In collaboration with law enforcement, identify and recruit underage volunteers.
-These youth can be volunteer or paid.
-Ideally these youth should: - Not yet 20 years old and appear to be under 21 years old; - Validate the perceived age of the buyers - Be an equal number of male and female buyers; - It is recommended that male volunteers have no facial hair - Female volunteers should not look older through the use of heavy makeup - Not be used in the county in which they live; - o Represent a racial and/or ethnic mix that reflects the county checked; and - Dress in a manner consistent with peers in their age group. - Work with law enforcement to train underage volunteers on how to ask adults to purchase alcohol according to a consistent protocol. - Provide a script for the youth or adult to use to avoid entrapment - o Decoys should not accept or ask for incentives to purchase - Create and maintain documentation on each trained volunteer that includes: - His or her personal history and photograph - Copy of driver's license - o Driving and criminal record checks - o Injury waivers - Parental permission form (if under the age of 18) - Agreement of understanding - A list of compliance check performed
+These youth can be volunteers or paid.
+Ideally these youth should: - o Not yet 20 years old and appear to be under 21 years old; - Validate the perceived age of the buyers - o Be an equal number of male and female buyers; - It is recommended that male volunteers have no facial hair - Female volunteers should not look older through the use of heavy makeup - o Not be used in the community in which they live; - o Represent a racial and/or ethnic mix that reflects the community checked; and - o Dress in a manner consistent with peers in their age group. - Work with law enforcement to train underage volunteers on how to ask adults to purchase alcohol according to a consistent protocol. - o Provide a script for the youth or adult to use to avoid entrapment. - o Decoys should not accept or ask for incentives to purchase. - Create and maintain documentation on each trained volunteer that includes: - o His or her personal history and photograph; - o Copy of driver's license; - o Driving and criminal record checks; - o Injury waivers; - o Parental permission form (if under the age of 18); - o Agreement of understanding; - o A list of compliance check performed.

 - Create a capacity building plan to continually engage strategy stakeholders.
-Some ideas include: - Build retailer support for the implementation of the strategy in collaboration with law enforcement. - Retailers may be hesitant to participate due to the possible impact on patrons/business so discuss ways to address their concerns. - Community/county support for law enforcement efforts is an important component to consider.
-If support is low, identify ways to increase support through the coalition. - Deliver helpful materials to retailers related to not selling to those under 21 years of age. - Regularly (at least quarterly) meet with law enforcement agencies to review progress, discuss challenges and remind about grant expectations. - Invite law enforcement officers involved in the shoulder tap program to present on the strategy at community events or community meetings. - Recruit a retailer to serve on the coalition or help be a champion for the strategy in the county.
+Some ideas include: - o Build retailer support for the implementation of the strategy in collaboration with law enforcement. - Retailers may be hesitant to participate due to the possible impact on patrons/business so discuss ways to address their concerns. - o Community support for law enforcement efforts is an important component to consider.
+If support is low, identify ways to increase support through the coalition. - o Deliver helpful materials to retailers related to not selling to those under 21 years of age. - o Regularly (at least quarterly) meet with law enforcement agencies to review progress, discuss challenges and remind about grant expectations. - o Invite law enforcement officers involved in the shoulder tap program to present on the strategy at community events or community meetings. - o Recruit a retailer to serve on the coalition or help be a champion for the strategy in the community.